Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Approximation

-\paragraph{Remark} By a seminal result of H{\aa}stad~\cite{Has01} MAX-E3SAT cannot be approximated by a ratio larger than $7/8$.
-Using this result the above theorem implies that MAX-SC cannot be approximated beyond the ration $23/24$, unless P=NP.
+\paragraph*{Remark} By a seminal result of H{\aa}stad~\cite{Has01} max-E3SAT cannot be approximated by a ratio larger than $7/8$.
+Using this result the above theorem implies that max-SC cannot be approximated beyond the ration $23/24$, unless P=NP.

-To approximate MAX-SC, we can use the same existing algorithms for weighted MAX-SAT, which is a well-studied problem in the literature, refer to the sequence of papers \cite{GoWi95,AsWi02,Asa05,PoSch11}.
-We just form a SAT from our SC instance.
+\paragraph{Approximation of max-SC}To approximate max-SC, we can the existing algorithms for weighted max-SAT, which is a well-studied problem in the literature.
+We refer to the sequence of papers \cite{GoWi95,AsWi02,Asa05,PoSch11}.
+We form a SAT from our segment cover instance as follows.
 Any maximal sub-interval $J \subset I=[0,1]$ that does not contain an endpoint defines a clause, and in it are literals corresponding to uncertain segments covering the interval $J$.
+See the proof of Lemma \ref{l:equival}.
 We assign the length of $J$ as the weight of the corresponding clause.
-Given we have an algorithm for weighted MAX-SAT with approximation ratio $0<c'<1$, then clearly we have an algorithm with the same ratio for MAX-SC.
+Given we have an algorithm for weighted max-SAT with approximation ratio $0<c'<1$, then clearly we have an algorithm with the same ratio for max-SC.

 It is interesting to see these upper and/or lower bounds improved.